billpwchan/Path-Advisor-Frontend/src/plugins/StreetView/README.md

 Event handler when PinMan is dropped onto the map.

 It fist call [getCampusXYFromMouseXY()](#getCampusXYFromMouseXY(canvas, mouseX, mouseY)) to convert the user's mouse coordinate to the corresponding coordinate on campus map.
 Then call [placePinManAt()](#placePinManAt(PanoServerEndPoint, floor, x, y)) to place a PinMan to the correct location.

+#### handleNavigation(movementDirection)
+Input: movementDirection , a string in {"Forward","Backward"}, or an angle counted clockwise from North direction, representing the movement direction of the user of navigation function.

+It calls [placePinManAt()](#placePinManAt(PanoServerEndPoint, floor, x, y)) to place the PinMan to the next location.

+It relies on [getNextPano()](#getNextPano(APIEndpoint,floor,currX,currY,forwardAngle)) exposed by [backend API](#backendapi) to retrive the coordinates of next node to place the PinMan.

+#### handlePanoClose()
+The handler function to close the PanoDisplay.

+It sets componet state such that PinMan and PanoDisplay are both not displayed, and reset fullScreenPano mode to false.

+#### handlePanoResize()
+The handler function to handle a resize event of PanoDisplay.

+It sets the current fullScreenPano flag to its negation.

+#### handlePanoRotate(newAngle)
+The handler function to handle a panoramic rotation event.

+It simply sets the PinManAngle state to newAngle.

 #### placePinManAt(PanoServerEndPoint, floor, x, y)
 Set component state such that
 1. PinMan is placed on *floor* at a position that has a panoramic image and is closest to *(x,y)* position on campus map, through *PanoServerEndPoint* url.